aaronmhowe/SummitSelect/README.md

             PIP should now be installed.
 ### Unix/Linux Users Only
 3. Configure the Shell Script.
-    - The shell script located in SummitSelect/src will need a couple commands entered into the terminal before it will be an executable.
+    - The shell script located in `SummitSelect/src` will need a couple commands entered into the terminal before it will be an executable.
-        1. CD into /src (`cd path/to/file/SummitSelect/src`)
+        1. CD into `/SummitSelect` (`cd path/to/file/SummitSelect`)
         2. Type and enter `chmod +x run_code.sh` and enter your password if/when prompted.
         3. run_code.sh should now be executable.
 Type and enter `./run_code.sh` to run the shell script.
+        4. Additionally: You yourself *might* have to edit the shell script, depending on where in your system your python interpreter is located.
+If you must, you'll be editing line 3.
 4. Alternatively, in your terminal, cd into /src (`cd path/to/file/SummitSelect/src`), and then type and enter `python3 FortuneCookieClassifier.py`, allow the program to complete execution, then type and enter `python3 OCR_MutliClassifier.py`.
 This does the exact same thing as the shell script.
 Important: Make sure you're in `./src` if you're going to run the `.py` files manually.
 ## Resources Used